rahul-dange-talentica/brs-frontend/tasks/00-task-progress-tracker.md

   - Navigation system with breadcrumbs and mobile menu
   - Responsive design tested on multiple breakpoints
   - All components properly typed with TypeScript
+- **2025-01-07**: Task 03 (Redux Store Configuration) completed successfully
+  - Redux Toolkit store configured with all required slices
+  - TypeScript integration with typed hooks and selectors
+  - Auth slice with login/logout/register async thunks and mock authentication
+  - Books slice with search/fetch operations, pagination, and recommendations
+  - Reviews slice with full CRUD operations and book-specific review management
+  - User slice with profile management, favorites, and reading list functionality
+  - UI slice for global state management including notifications and theme
+  - Complete type definitions for all entities and API responses
+  - Redux Provider integrated into main application
+  - Build process verified and all TypeScript compilation errors resolved

 ---